-Under the Company's current 2015 Stock Incentive Plan (the "2015 Plan") and the previous 2005 Stock Incentive Plan (the "2005 Plan"), the Company's Board of Directors (the "Board of Directors") had flexibility to determine the type and amount of awards to be granted to eligible participants, who must be employees, directors, officers or consultants of the Company or its subsidiaries.
+Under the Company's current 2015 Stock Incentive Plan (the "2015 Plan"), the Company's Board of Directors (the "Board of Directors") has flexibility to determine the type and amount of awards to be granted to eligible participants, who must be employees, directors, officers or consultants of the Company or its subsidiaries.
 The 2015 Plan allows for grants of incentive stock options, nonqualified stock options, restricted stock awards, stock appreciation rights, and restricted units.
 The aggregate number of shares of common stock that may be granted through awards under the 2015 Plan to any employee in any calendar year may not exceed 500 shares.
-The 2005 Plan continued in effect until June 2015 when it expired in accordance with its terms.
 The 2015 Plan will continue in effect until December 2025 unless terminated sooner.